Consideration on attending the

 Health: The retreat site is located on a remote island serviced by a small clinic and emergency ambulance service only.
 Please be sure you have adequate medical health insurance if you are from out of province or out of country.
 Please realize that a retreat is not psychotherapy.
 All participants need to be in a reasonably balanced emotional state.
 If you are on any medication, or were on medication immediately prior to the retreat, you are asked to disclose this information as this can help Lama Mark understand your situation.
 By attending the retreat you are agreeing to follow all public health measures and processes as set by the retreat organizers.
 You are also agreeing to provide proof of full vaccination preferably with a booster and to complete a Covid screening prior to the teachings.

 Dana for the Teacher: In keeping with traditional practice, Lama Mark does not charge a fee for teaching but lives by Dana (the generosity of students).
 Dana is a Buddhist teaching about giving and receiving, about generosity and thankfulness, and the interdependence of all beings.
 It is not a tip or gratuity but is often the teacher's only source of livelihood.
 It is left up to the participants to assess their own circumstances and to give accordingly, as generously as possible.
 A suggested amount is $30 per day; this is only a guideline.
 Envelopes will be provided if needed, and it is customary to offer Dana the day teachings commence.

 Retreat Fees: Are paid to cover expenses incurred to provide the retreat.
 No payments are made to volunteer staff, board members or to the Teacher.

-Refund Policy: Is implemented in accordance with Crystal Mountain Society’s existing Refund Policy.
-A copy of this policy is available upon request or you may download it from our website: Retreat Information - Refund Policy
+Refund Policy: Is implemented in accordance with Crystal Mountain Society’s existing “Refund Policy.”
+A copy of this policy is available upon request or you may download it from www.crystalmountain.org.

 Use of cell phones and laptops will not be permitted during retreats: These must be deposited with the retreat manager at the start of the retreat.
 Family emergencies can be phoned into the retreat coordinator or the emergency numbers on your information form.

 Release of Liability: Upon arriving at the retreat you will be requested to sign a Release of Liability Form.
 This form will release Crystal Mountain Society, its teachers, agents, volunteers or members from responsibility or liability for any injury or illness which may occur on CMS property and release any claim against any of them which may arise from any such injury or illness.
 A copy of this form can be forwarded prior to arriving, upon request or downloaded from our website: Retreat Information - Release of Liability

-Download the pdf here, sign and return to our registrar.
+Download the PDF HERE sign and return to our registrar.
 Contact info below

 Should you require any additional assistance with your registration package or have any questions or concerns, please feel free to contact our registrar,